Heading to Montreal for a winter city break? Then here’s how to plan the perfect 3 days in Montreal including the best things to see & do in the city!

 Ice skating at the Old Port

-The Old Port in Montreal was probably my favourite point in the city and it had a lot to do with the ice skating there!
+The Old Port in Montreal was probably my favourite area in the city, and it had a lot to do with the ice skating there.

 Located opposite Bonsecours Market, this ice skating rink is a big loop taking you around the Observation wheel in the middle.
 Honestly, it is so beautiful here, and even though you can see the skyscrapers it feels a million miles away.

 I would say this is one of the best family friendly activities in Montreal and kids can use plastic penguins to help them stay on their feet.
 I even saw someone skating with a pram!

 Ride the Observation Wheel at Old Port

 Also down by the Old Port is the Observation Wheel.

 If you’re looking for one of the best views of the city then get yourself a ticket, sit back and enjoy the cityscape.

 The Observation Wheel is open from 10am till 10pm, so it depends what views you want.
 I came for sunset and I loved watching the city turn from orange to pink to a deep purple.